What is SHINE?

 Who contributed the case studies?

 The SHINE Project partners and members of the OECD EECOLE Network have contributed 24 articles to EXPRESS which is the online eZINE of the Entrepreneurial Mindset Network.
-These case studies are highly relevant to SHINE and are included as helpful resources for higher education professionals.
-The collection of case studies is ongoing.
+Higher reduction professionals will find a great deal of inspiration in these case studies which have been written by authors from many countries and cultures.
+Use the > arrow to step through the case studies, read them online, or download or print a PDF.

 What workshops are available?